seamless-protocol/cl-synchronicity-price-adapter/README.md

 Price adapter for Mainnet is deployed on the address [0x5f4d15d761528c57a5C30c43c1DAb26Fc5452731](https://etherscan.io/address/0x5f4d15d761528c57a5c30c43c1dab26fc5452731).

+### stETH to ETH Adapter

+Price adapter for `stETH / ETH` returns constant value of 1 ether.

 ### wstETH Adapter

-Special price adapter for `wstETH / USD` is added as additionally to using `stETH / ETH` and `ETH / USD` price feeds it requires an extra step to get the ration between `stETH` and `wstETH` for the price calculation.
+Special price adapter for `wstETH / USD` is added as additionally to using `ETH / USD` price feed it requires an extra step to get the ration between `wstETH` and `stETH` for the price calculation.

-Mainnet Price adapter for wstETH is deployed on the address [0xa9f30e6ed4098e9439b2ac8aea2d3fc26bcebb45](https://etherscan.io/address/0xa9f30e6ed4098e9439b2ac8aea2d3fc26bcebb45).

 ### rETH Adapter